werodev/2021-11-20_PE1_Weronika_Derkowska/README.md

 ### Installing

-This is clean HTML / CSS / JS project co just:
+This is clean HTML / CSS / JS project so just:

 1. Clone this repo:
 ```